ck-zhang/px/README.md

-# px (Python eXact)
+# px - Python eXact

 px manages Python project dependencies using **immutable environment profiles**.

 Instead of treating "the environment" as a directory you activate and mutate, px builds a profile into a **global, content-addressed store** and can run directly from it.
-A traditional on-disk environment (venv-style) or a sandbox is optional and can be generated when needed.
+A venv-style on-disk env or a sandbox is optional and generated on demand.

-## Install (from source)
+## Install from source

 ```sh
 cargo install --path crates/px-cli --locked
 px --version
 ```

-## Try it (no clone, no project)
+## Try it without cloning

-If you don’t have a px-managed Python runtime yet, px will offer to install one on first use.
+If you don't have a px-managed Python runtime yet, px will offer to install one on first use.
+This demo script requires Python >=3.12.

-Run a script straight from this repo’s `HEAD` (default is commit-pinned; `--allow-floating` allows `HEAD`/branches):
+Run a script straight from this repo's `HEAD`.
+Default is commit-pinned; `--allow-floating` allows `HEAD` and branches:

 ```sh
 px run --allow-floating https://github.com/ck-zhang/px/blob/HEAD/fixtures/run_by_reference_demo/scripts/whereami.py
 ```

-Run the same script in a Linux sandbox (requires podman or docker; first run may take longer):
+Run the same script in a Linux sandbox.
+Requires podman or docker; first run may take longer:

 ```sh
 px run --allow-floating --sandbox https://github.com/ck-zhang/px/blob/HEAD/fixtures/run_by_reference_demo/scripts/whereami.py